Kimd999/Team-6-B31OT-Group-Assigment/README.md

 A multi-node, energy-efficient IoT system using **ESP32**, **ESP-NOW**, **MQTT over TLS**, and a **Node-RED dashboard** to monitor greenhouse temperature and propagate cooperative alerts.

-Team Members- Ananthapadmanabhan Manoj, Kwin-Isis Din Madiba, Spandana Meanlingi and Jahnavi Makaraju
+Team Members- Ananthapadmanabhan Manoj, Kwin-Isis Din Madiba, Spandana Meanlingi and Jahnavi Makaraju Refer IOT_Team6_Group_Project_Demonstration.mp4 video for the detailed explaination of our system

 ## 1. Overview